 How to Use Ginger for Treating Stomach Flu?

-We have provided a detail description of different methods using ginger.
+We have provided a detail description of different methods to treat stomach flu at home using ginger.
 You can use any one of them to reduce the symptoms of stomach flu.

 1. Ginger Root